chiedo/chrome-extension-list-label-time-totals/README.md

 # Trello List Label Time Totals

-For any list that ends with "Time:", this chrome extension will find all labels titled (Xm) up so you know how much time's worth of tasks you have in a given list.
+This chrome extension will find all labels titled (Xm) and will add them up so you know how much time's worth of tasks you have in a given list.

-##Requirements

-- Append "Time:" to any list you want minutes to be calculated for
+## Getting started

 - For all cards on that list with a time impact, add a label titled (10m) or (100m) or (30m), etc.

 ## Installation